06 Feb EICR Advice for Birmingham schools

-Eicrtesting.com based in Birmingham advise that all electrical installation’s deteriorate with age and use and schools/universities are no different.
-Full in-depth testing is necessary to ensure the electrics are functioning correctly and operating safely, with the ultimate purpose of preventing electrical shocks or fires.
+Eicrtesting.com, based in Birmingham, advise that all electrical installation’s deteriorate with age/use and schools/universities are no different.
+Full in-depth testing, known as periodic or electrical testing, is necessary to ensure the electrics are functioning correctly and operating safely, with the ultimate purpose of preventing electrical shocks or fires.

 EICR legal obligations for schools